TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 ---
 # Preamble
 <img src="{{site.baseurl}}/assets/img/RNAseq_flowcell_pixelart.png">
 This tutorial will cover a boilerplate RNAseq analysis using Salmon psuedo-alignment of illumina generated paired-end reads to the *Arabidopsis thaliana* transcriptome.
+This is a line-by-line explanation of the RNAseq workflow posted [here]().
+While running this tutorial line-by-line can be a useful to learn the various data transformation steps, some things, such as for loops and variable storage are a little awkward to run line-by-line in a terminal.

 Reads are from a publically available dataset for testing the [transcriptomic response of *Arabidopsis thaliana* to dopamine](https://doi.org/10.3390/stresses3010026).